unby6/hot-ptato/README.md

 ### message from ruby
 please ctrl + f for TODO
 some of this is things only the last team can do really

+### message from cg
+ADD MORE CURRENCIES DO IT MORE MORE MORE MORE MORE